 What to Eat in Prague

+Avoid eating at upscale restaurants because the food is costly for not much quality.
 The best way to eat local in Prague is through street vendors and small cafes that serve traditional dishes made by hand with love.

 Final Thoughts: Is Prague Safe to Visit?